-If you want to take a day to enjoy the nature in Tokyo, you should try hiking Mount Takao.
-It’s only about 1 hour away from central Tokyo and it’s not a really difficult mountain to climb.
+If you want to take a day to enjoy nature in Tokyo, you should try hiking Mount Takao.
+It’s only about 1 hour away from central Tokyo and it’s not a difficult mountain to climb.
 Beginners and even children can enjoy the hike.
 There’s even a cable car for people who want to go to the top but don’t want to climb the mountain.
 At the top, there’s a temple, a monkey park, and a beautiful view of the surrounding area.
 It’s especially popular during the season of the autumn colors and on weekends during the warmer months.

 - From Shinjuku station, take the Keio line train to Takaosanguchi Station, the station at the foot of the mountain.
 It takes about 50 minutes and 390 yen.